 With its rich historical past and unique culture, Jamaica is considered a fun-filled beach holiday spot.

 The island is for the most part mountainous.
-Despites its relatively small size, Jamaica is a place to enjoy several outdoor activities including scuba diving, jet skiing, mountain biking, horseback rides, crocodile safaris and much more.
+Despite its relatively small size, Jamaica is a place to enjoy several outdoor activities including scuba diving, jet-skiing, mountain biking, horseback rides, crocodile safaris, and much more.

 Not venturing out of the resort confined you will miss out on the chance to really see and experience the wonderful and diverse culture that thrives in Jamaica.

 What about crime statistics? is it fact or fiction?
 “Actually, a little of both.
 Jamaica does have a problem with gang violence and turf wars that is confined generally to the Kingston area and will have no impact on the average tourist.

 Reports of violence perpetrated against tourists are actually very low.

 There are occasional crimes of “opportunity”, i.e. petty theft, pickpockets, and purse snatchings, but they are few in number and probably occur less frequently than the same things that happen back in the tourist’s homeland on a daily basis.”

 Below are some tips to help you make well-informed decisions.

 A valid passport is required for all passengers including infants and US Citizens.
 You’ll need to present your passport at the airline check-in counter to ensure you will be permitted to board a flight to Jamaica.